 Clause 5.1.4.1.2 specifies the redefined dss2:OptionalInputsVerifyType.

 Clause 5.2.3.1.2 specifies the redefined dss2:OptionalOutputsVerifyType.

+NOTE: The present document redefines dss2:DocumentHashType because this component has to have an additional component for containing a PDF field name.
+This is required for allowing to submit the digest document when the client requires validation of PAdES signatures.

 4.3 JSON protocol